outscale/osc-sdk-go/CONTRIBUTING.md

 # Hacking Outscale SDK

-SDK itself is generated from Outscale's [OpenAPI description](https://github.com/outscale/osc-api) in [v2](v2/) folder using OpenAPI Genetator.
+SDK itself is generated from Outscale's [OpenAPI description](https://github.com/outscale/osc-api) using oapi-codegen.

 Other contributions like examples and tests are welcome!